What Is Piggybacking Credit & How Does It Work?

 What Is Credit Card Piggybacking?

-When piggybacking credit, you become an authorized user, or a secondary account holder.
-As a secondary cardholder, you may receive your own card and account number.
+When piggybacking credit, you become an authorized user, or a secondary account holder, on a credit card account.
+As a secondary cardholder, you may receive your own card.
 You’ll be allowed to make purchases on the account, but you aren’t necessarily responsible for payment.
-This differs from joint accounts or for loans that are cosigned, where all parties are responsible for payment.
+This differs from joint accounts, where both parties are responsible for payment.

 How Does Credit Card Piggybacking Work?

-If you don’t have a credit history or are looking to build yours, credit card piggybacking can help.
+If you don’t have a credit history or you’re looking to build your credit, credit card piggybacking can typically help.
 That’s because when you become an authorized user on someone else’s card, their credit history for that account has an impact on yours.

 When you become an authorized user, that account pops up in your credit report.
 If the primary account holder has a long history of paying their bills on time or they keep their balance low, this might have a positive effect on your credit.
 If the account has been open for a long time, say 15 years, it will read on your credit report as a 15-year account.
 Since length of credit history has an effect on your credit score, this can prove helpful in building your score.